In Remembrance of

 Governor Cooper Honors Ms. Andrea Harris

-Governor Cooper has ordered the lowering of all North Carolina flags to half-staff in honor of NC Civil Right Activist, Andrea Harris.
-Flags were lowered on Thursday, May 21, and will remain at lowered until sunset on Saturday, May 23.
+Governor Cooper ordered the lowering of all North Carolina flags to half-staff in honor of NC Civil Right Activist, Andrea Harris.
+Flags were lowered on Thursday, May 21, and remained lowered until sunset on Saturday, May 23.
 2020.

 On Thursday, June 4, 2020, Governor Cooper announced Executive Order 143, establishing the creation of the Andrea Harris Social, Economic, Environmental and Health Equity Task Force.